zlsa/zlsadesign.com/content/infographic/trajectory/spacex-its-lander-mars-edl.md

 file = "trajectory/spacex-its-lander-mars-edl"
 +++

-This is the approximate trajectory of the
-[SpaceX ITS](/tags/spacex-its) Mars lander during its approach, entry, descent, and landing phases.
+This is the approximate trajectory of the [SpaceX ITS](/tags/spacex-its) Mars lander during its approach, entry, descent, and landing phases.
+SpaceX has not released the Earth reentry trajectory, but it will probably be similar, albeit with lower speeds and a far denser atmosphere (which translates to a far shorter and more vertical glide.)

 <!--more-->